xieyuheng/inner/persons/moses-schönfinkel/1924-on-the-building-blocks-of-mathematical-logic.md

 > quantifiers and their variables altogether, go far beyond the
 > algebra of classes and relations, for that algebra makes no special
 > provision for classes of classes, relations of classes, classes of
 > relations, or relations of relations.
-Schonfinkel's notions provide
+Schönfinkel's notions provide
 > for these things, and for the whole sweep of abstract set
 > theory.
-The crux of the matter is that Schonfinkel lets functions
+The crux of the matter is that Schönfinkel lets functions
 > stand as arguments.

 就是说 Peirce 的理论缺少高阶元素。

-> For Schonfinkel, substantially as for Frege, a classes are special
+> For Schönfinkel, substantially as for Frege, a classes are special
 > sorts of functions.
 They are propositional functions, functions
 > whose values are truth values.

-> All functions, propositional and otherwise, are for Schonfinkel
+> All functions, propositional and otherwise, are for Schönfinkel
 > one-place functions, thanks to the following ingenious device.
 > Where F is what we would ordinarily call a two-place function,
-> Schonfinkel reconstrues it by treating `F x y` not as `F(x, y)` but
+> Schönfinkel reconstrues it by treating `F x y` not as `F(x, y)` but
 > as `(F x) y`.
 Thus F becomes a one-place function whose value is a
 > one-place function.
 The same trick applies to functions of three or
 > more places; thus `F x y z` is taken as `((F x) y) z`.

-人们都会被 Schonfinkel 的天才想法震惊。
+人们都会被 Schönfinkel 的天才想法震惊。

 > In particular, a dyadic relation, as an ostensibly two-place
 > propositional function, thus becomes a one-place function whose